tazama-lf/docs/Product/complete-example-of-a-rule-processor-configuration.md

 <!-- SPDX-License-Identifier: Apache-2.0 -->

-# Complete example of a rule processor configuration
+# Complete example of a rule processor configurations

 ## A “banded” rule configuration: